Nan0ck/Nan0ck/README.md

 # 💫About Me :
-Hi 👋, I'm Sebastian, a passionate developer from Costa Rica!
+Hi 👋, I'm Nan0ck, a passionate developer from Costa Rica!

 🔭 Currently coding as a hobby